fzhanna/code-wars-challenges/README.md

 # code-wars-challenges
 "Codewars is an educational community for computer programming.
 On the platform, software developers train on programming challenges known as kata."
-This is repo with all my solved challenges
+This repo has all my solved challenges